Filtered vs. Unfiltered Honey: What’s The Difference?

 Is there a visual difference between filtered and unfiltered honey?

-Yes, filtered honey is usually somewhat crystal clear and very uniform in appearance.
+Yes, filtered honey is usually somewhat clear and very uniform in appearance.
 Meanwhile, unfiltered honey is cloudier due to the particles it retains.

 Sources: